Installing IGX-Software on IGX 700 or IGX Developer Kit#

 v4l2-ctl

-, run the following command.sudo apt-get install v4l-utils
+, run the following command:1sudo apt-get install v4l-utils

-To power the HDMI in chip and flash it with the firmware file, run the following code.
+To power the HDMI-IN chip and flash it with the firmware file, run the following command:

 Reboot the IGX.

-You must ensure you have Bootloader Firmware is updated before loading the IGX Base OS image.
+The bootloader firmware must be updated before loading the IGX Base OS image.
 For details, see Check the Bootloader Firmware Version.

 Installing the IGX OS will erase the content of the SSD (NVMe) on the IGX.
 Please backup your data.